Menu

 Shutterstock.com

-If you're moving to the United States for work, study, or to accompany a family member or spouse, it's important to be aware of the different types of working visas available and to begin the application process well in advance of your travel date.
-Although the visitor visa process is relatively straightforward, if you are looking to be in the US more permanently, it's important to have a solid understanding of all of the alternative visa options catering to entrepreneurs, professionals, students, and individuals with specialized skills.
+If you're moving to the United States for work, study, or to accompany a family member or spouse, it's important to be aware of the different types of work visas available and to begin the application process well in advance of your travel date.
+Although the visitor visa process is relatively straightforward, if you are looking to be in the US more permanently, it's important to have a solid understanding of all of the alternative visa options.

-Visitors for less than 90 days can find visitor visa information here and those interested in the procedures for a Permanent Residence Card (Green Card) can find that information
+Visitors for less than 90 days can find visitor visa information here, and those interested in the procedures for a Permanent Residence Card (Green Card) can check out the relevant article.

 All visa categories are separated into two main types: non-immigrant and immigrant visas.
 The type of visa you should apply for is determined by the purpose of your travel to the USA.